Gold standard: The Gold Standard and the Great Depression

 The forced contraction of the money supply resulted in deflation.
 Even as nominal interest rates dropped, deflation-adjusted real interest rates remained high, rewarding those who held onto money instead of spending it, further slowing the economy.
 Recovery in the United States was slower than in Britain, in part due to Congressional reluctance to abandon the gold standard and float the U.S. currency as Britain had done.

 In the early 1930s, the Federal Reserve defended the dollar by raising interest rates, trying to increase the demand for dollars.
 This helped attract international investors who bought foreign assets with gold.

 Congress passed the Gold Reserve Act on 30 January 1934; the measure nationalized all gold by ordering Federal Reserve banks to turn over their supply to the U.S. Treasury.
 In return, the banks received gold certificates to be used as reserves against deposits and Federal Reserve notes.
 The act also authorized the president to devalue the gold dollar.
 Under this authority, the president, on 31 January 1934, changed the value of the dollar from $20.67 to the troy ounce to $35 to the troy ounce, a devaluation of over 40%.

-Other factors in the prolongation of the Great Depression include trade wars and the reduction in international trade caused by barriers such as Smoot–Hawley Tariff in the U.S. and the Imperial Preference policies of Great Britain, the failure of central banks to act responsibly, government policies designed to prevent wages from falling, such as the Davis–Bacon Act of 1931, during the deflationary period resulting in production costs dropping slower than sales prices, thereby injuring business profits and increases in taxes to reduce budget deficits and to support new programs such as Social Security.
+Other causal factors, or factors in the prolongation of the Great Depression include trade wars and the reduction in international trade caused by barriers such as Smoot–Hawley Tariff in the U.S. and the Imperial Preference policies of Great Britain, the failure of central banks to act responsibly, government policies designed to prevent wages from falling, such as the Davis–Bacon Act of 1931, during the deflationary period resulting in production costs dropping slower than sales prices, thereby injuring business profits and increases in taxes to reduce budget deficits and to support new programs such as Social Security.
 The U.S. top marginal income tax rate went from 25% to 63% in 1932 and to 79% in 1936, while the bottom rate increased over tenfold, from .375% in 1929 to 4% in 1932.
 The concurrent massive drought resulted in the U.S. Dust Bowl.

-The Austrian School aruged that the Great Depression was the result of a credit bust.
+The Austrian School argued that the Great Depression was the result of a credit bust.
 Alan Greenspan wrote that the bank failures of the 1930s were sparked by Great Britain dropping the gold standard in 1931.
 This act "tore asunder" any remaining confidence in the banking system.
 Financial historian Niall Ferguson wrote that what made the Great Depression truly 'great' was the European banking crisis of 1931.
 According to Federal Reserve Chairman Marriner Eccles, the root cause was the concentration of wealth resulting in a stagnating or decreasing standard of living for the poor and middle class.
 These classes went into debt, producing the credit explosion of the 1920s.
 Eventually, the debt load grew too heavy, resulting in the massive defaults and financial panics of the 1930s.